 The purpose of this core experiment is to explore the coding efficiency and complexity impact of proposed algorithms for coding transform coefficient levels and quantization.
 Various methods have been proposed for quantization and coding of the residual signal transform coefficient levels.
 This core experiment evaluates the impact of:

 Quantization of transform coefficient

-Context modeling/selection/coding order for syntax elements related to transform coefficients
+Context modelling/selection/coding order for syntax elements related to transform coefficients

 Scanning of transform coefficient levels

 The objectives of this CE include:

 Investigation of coding efficiency and complexity of quantization schemes.